oeed/CraftOS-Standards/Protocols/tror.md

 | `TP` | `<x>,<y>`       | Carries the client terminal's cursor position.
 This MUST be sent when receiving a `TG` packet and SHOULD NOT be sent at any other time. |

 ### Client events
 The client MAY send events such as key presses to the client.
-However the client MAY ignore these.
+However the server MAY ignore these.

 | Code | Payload             | Description                                     |